Indian Country gripped by Haaland hearing for top US post - WTMJ

 During her recent campaign for an Arizona legislative seat, Nez-Manuel sought an endorsement from Haaland.
 She was looking for someone whose values aligned with hers: grounded in beliefs, connected to the land, a consistent and strong leader unchanged by politics.

-After layers of vetting, she got the endorsement and planned to announce it at a get-out-the-vote rally at the Gila River Indian Community in Arizona, featuring Haaland.
+After layers of vetting, she got the endorsement and planned to announce it at a get-out-the-vote rally featuring Haaland at the Gila River Indian Community in Arizona.
 It also was a chance for the two women to take a picture together.

-Then, the event was canceled because of the coronavirus pandemic.
+Then, the event was canceled because of the pandemic.
 Nez-Manuel was devastated.

 Days before she was supposed to meet Haaland, Nez-Manuel was sitting at home when her phone rang.
-She didn’t recognize the number but answered anyway.
+She didn’t recognize the number.

 “Hey Debbie, this is Deb,” the voice on the phone said.